MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-delete-api-instances.md

 1. Open the [Azure Management Portal](https://portal.azure.com) and navigate to resource groups.

-1. Find the hosting image resource group by searching for "HostResourceName" parameter used for hosting resource deployment(CreateHostResources command).
+1. Find the hosting image resource group by searching for **HostResourceName** parameter used for hosting resource deployment(CreateHostResources command).

 1. Select and open the resource group containing the MAKES API instance.

     You should see the MAKES hosting image resource in your hosting image resource group
     ![makes hosting resources](media/makes-hosting-resources.png)

-1. Select "Delete resource group" and follow the prompt to delete the hosting image resource group.
+1. Select **Delete resource group** and follow the prompt to delete the hosting image resource group.